-I canoed for my very first time at Tall Timber Lodge and enjoyed the experience.
+My very first canoeing experience was at Tall Timber Lodge.
+Dan says I did pretty well, but we both know that he did most of the paddling.
 You can help yourself to any canoe on the property at no additional cost.
 That means free, people!
 Tall Timber supplies you with life jackets and oars, too.
 The water at the lake was always very calm.

 Cruising on the Back Lake

-We rented a small motor boat for a day (this was not free) and cruised around the lake.
+If you’re looking for something with more speed than a canoe, Tall Timber Lodge offers small motor boat rentals.
+We rented one for a day (although this was not free) and cruised around the lake.
 It was Madison’s first time in a boat and she seemed to have a great time in her water wings!
 The weather was absolutely perfect.

 A Beautiful Sunset Over the Lake

-On the last night, the family of ducklings came back to watch the sunset with us.
+On the last night, the family of ducklings came back to watch the sun set over the water with us.
 This moment couldn’t get any more picturesque.

-When we first agreed to vacation with my sister and brother-in-law, we were worried that New Hampshire would be boring and simply not worth the six hour drive.
-But we were oh so happy to be proven wrong!
+When we first agreed to vacation with my sister and brother-in-law, we were worried that New Hampshire would be boring and simply not worth the six hour drive, but we were so happy to be proven wrong!
 It was nice to put our electronics away and just enjoy nature.
 We hope this post inspires you to plan trips like this, where you get off the grid and focus on spending time outside with family!

 ** Save this post for later!
 Pin it to Pinterest! **